mcaceresb/stata-gtools/docs/usage/greshape.md

 configuration. `greshape` typically speeds up `reshape` anywhere from 5x to 20x, so it is much faster than even the next-fastest known improvement to `reshape`.

+!!! note "Note"
+    `greshape` relies on temporary files written to your disk storage to reshape the data in memory.
+While this might deteriorate performance for particularly large reshapes, the speed gains are large enough that `greshape` should still be faster than its Stata counterpart.

 Examples
 --------